kevinma0/kevinma0.github.io/_project/S00-streetart.md

 I decided to be a portrait artist, like the ones I used to idolize as a kid in Times Square.
 It fulfilled all conditions easily.
 That afternoon, I picked up:
 > - Two camping seats.
 Small enough to fold and put into my bag.
 One for me, one for my customer.
-> - A canvas stand.
-Not to use for drawing, but to hold up my sign.
+> - A tripod.
+Not for drawing, but to hold up my advertisement.
 > - A drawing pad, 18" x 24".
-Again, not for actual drawing but to use as my sign.
+Not for drawing, but to use as my advertisement.
 > - A bucket hat and sunscreen.

 Filled with trepidation and excitement, I stepped out of the Red Line station into Boston's Downtown Crossing.
 And so began my life as a street artist.